isb-cgc/readthedocs/docs/source/sections/ReleaseNotes/WebAppReleaseNotes.rst

  - Recurrent Chromosome Aberrations Searcher
  - References Searcher

-- ISB-CGC APIs have been updated to a Swagger user interface as well as Goole Endpoints OpenAPI now known as APIsv4.
+- ISB-CGC APIs have been updated to a Swagger user interface as well as Goole Endpoints OpenAPI, now known as APIsv4.

 **Known Issues**